National Bolshevik Party: 2007–2010: outlawed and aftermath

-The NBP was banned by a Russian lower court in June 2005; the Russian Supreme Court overturned that ban on 16 August 2005.
-In November 2005, the Russian Supreme Court upheld a ban on the party on the grounds that the NBP called itself a political party without being registered as such.
-On 7 August 2007, the Russian Supreme Court confirmed the decision of the Moscow City Court of 19 April to ban the party as an extremist organization.
+The NBP was banned by a Russian lower court in June 2005; the Supreme Court of Russia overturned that ban on 16 August 2005.
+In November 2005, the Supreme Court upheld a ban on the party on the grounds that the NBP called itself a political party without being registered as such.

+On 19 April 2007, the Moscow City Court, pursuant to Articles 7 and 9 of the Federal Law "On Combating Extremist Activity", declared the NBP to be extremist and banned its activities in Russia; on 7 August, the Supreme Court of Russia upheld this decision, recognizing the NBP as an extremist organization and confirming the ban.
+The decision was based on three incidents: